ciaranra/PECOS-alt/crates/pecos-phir/docs/ARCHITECTURE.md

 } : () -> ()
 ```

-#### Benefits of Boxing
+#### Benefits of the Interface Approach

 1. **Future-proof**: New QEC codes (LDPC, floquet, quantum polar) can be added without changing core IR
-2. **Research-friendly**: Experimentalists can prototype new protocols with custom attributes
+2. **Research-friendly**: Experimentalists can prototype new protocols with custom interface attributes
-3. **Multi-paradigm**: Different QEC schemes can coexist in the same program
+3. **Multi-paradigm**: Different QEC schemes can coexist in the same program by implementing different interfaces
 4. **Progressive optimization**:
-   - Generic passes operate on all codes
+   - Generic passes operate on all interface implementations
-   - Specialized passes optimize specific schemes
+   - Specialized passes optimize specific interface implementations
-   - New passes can be added for new codes
+   - New passes can be added for new interfaces

 #### Implementation Strategy